dan085/listIOSExample/README.md

 Introduction:

-To test the application you have to download the folder and enter the folder from a terminal. then in the terminal you have to write "pod install", the libraries will be installed and then you just have to run the application from xcode.
+To test the application you have to download the folder and enter the folder from a terminal.
+Then in the terminal you have to write "pod install", the libraries will be installed and then you just have to run the application from xcode.

 Architecture: MVP